frizLabz-FFriZz/Pine-Script-v5-VS-Code/README.md

  - [ ] **TradingView Script Syncing**: Explore secure methods for synchronizing scripts with TradingView.
 Although a direct approach using the sessionId was identified, it was not pursued due to respect for TradingView's policies and potential security concerns.
 Future plans include developing a solution that could involve a Chrome extension facilitating script operations without exposing sensitive session information.
 This would require users to be logged into their local Chrome browser.
 Contributions, especially from those with experience in Chrome extension development, are welcome and encouraged.

 ### **Contributing**

+Please read [CONTRIBUTING.md](https://github.com/FFriZ/Pine-Script-v5-VS-Code/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 - Fork the Project
-- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-- Push to the Branch (git push origin feature/AmazingFeature)
+- Push to the Branch (`git push origin feature/AmazingFeature`)
 - Open a Pull Request